Aschen/nimiq-node-docker/README.md

 This is a autonomous container to run Nimiq core client.

 The container will download a snapshot of the blockchain at startup.
+(See [here](https://aschen.ovh/nimiq))

 ## Configuration